Overview

 Scalesia Zone

-This zone is found betwen in heights of 650 to 1300 feet, in the larger islands.
+This zone is found between heights of 650 to 1300 feet, in the larger islands.
 Due to its altitude, it is more moist, and therefore more lush and cooler.
-The most famous trees in that region are the Scalesia trees which can grow to 60 feet and are covered with moisture loving vegetation such as mosses, ferns and orchids.
+The most famous trees in this region are the Scalesia trees, which can grow to 60 feet and are covered with moisture-loving vegetation such as mosses, ferns, and orchids.

 Zanthoxylum or Brown Zone

-The main vegetation in this area are the Zanthoxylum Fagara or "cat's claw", and the brown lichens which grow on trees and form a brown carpet on the ground, giving the zone its name.
+The main vegetation in this area are the Zanthoxylum fagara or "cat's claw," and the brown lichens that grow on trees and form a brown carpet on the ground, giving the zone its name.

 Miconia Zone